Digiteum Talks: What You Need to Know About Starting a Career at Digiteum: Part 1

 I wonder what helps candidates make their minds.
 Darya, in your experience, what matters to candidates when they consider joining Digiteum?

-Darya: Belarusian candidates respond to the fact that we have a long history – the company is in the market for more than 10 years, we have many long-term projects.
+Darya: Candidates respond to the fact that we have a long history – the company is in the market for more than 10 years, we have many long-term projects.
 It provides a certain feeling of stability which, frankly, many of us need right now.

 Monika: I can say that I personally was impressed by the percentage of women in management at Digiteum.
 It is unique.